 The difference between a good and a bad commit can be huge.
 It’s no fun having to ask your colleague — or your past self — what a particular change was about, or what the current state of things is.
+If you commit changes to your codebase the right way, you can avoid headaches down the road.

 This article aims to provide a thorough guide to the best practices of software commits.